 I went back to the doctor and finally got to sit down with the surgeon who installed my internal fixation.
 The man is pressed for time, so I almost felt bad when he got up to leave the room multiple times and my questions made him sit back down.
-He told me I could start walking again, but I would need to stay in the boot for another six weeks.
+He told me I could start walking again, but I would need to stay in the boot for another 3–4 weeks.
+Then I could lose the boot when I felt comfortable.
 Fine by me.
 I also ran a hypothetical by him.

 I said, “I work better with a deadline.
-That would give my rehab a beginning and a middle and an end.
+That would give my physical therapy a beginning and a middle and an end.
 Let’s imagine I’m planning a backpacking trip for late August.
 Would that be possible given my situation and my recovery time?”

 He said, “by backpacking trip, you don’t mean 100 miles or something like that, do you?”

-I tossed my head from side to side and replied, “well, what in have in mind is 173 miles—but most of the trail is mountain-bike-rated so it’s a pretty flat and sandy pathway.”
+I tossed my head from side to side and replied, “well, what in have in mind is 175 miles.
+But most of the trail is mountain-bike-rated, so it’s a pretty flat and sandy pathway.”

 He gave me a long stare and then assured me that my fracture would be completely healed within three months and the only concern would be discomfort and pain.
 I couldn’t hurt it any worse.
 So now I’m planning to hike the Tahoe Rim Trail in California/Nevada in fall 2019.